HumanSignal/label-studio/docs/source/guide/signup.md

 ```
  After you log into Label Studio, you can start [inviting collaborators](#Invite-collaborators-to-a-project).

-### Restrict signup for cloud deployments
+### Restrict sign up for cloud deployments

-To restrict signup to only those with a link on cloud deployments, set the following environment variables after you install but before you start Label Studio:
+To restrict sign up to only those with a link on cloud deployments, set the following environment variables after you install but before you start Label Studio:
 ```
 LABEL_STUDIO_DISABLE_SIGNUP_WITHOUT_LINK=true
 LABEL_STUDIO_USERNAME=<username>